Nucleomics-VIB/bionano-tools/README.md

 * .qx11.tsv
 * .qx12.tsv

-The files are created next to the input file and are made invisible with a starting '.'.
-This can easily be changed in the code.
+The files are created next to the input file and are made invisible with a starting -dot- This can easily be changed in the code.
 ```bash
 Aim: Split a BNX file into its components.
 You must provide a BNX file with -i
 ## Usage: bnxsplitter.pl <-i bnx-file>